25th May 2026

 Representatives from Good Neighbors Kenya and Good Neighbors International Uganda attended the 11th Africa Regional Forum on Sustainable Development (#ARFSD11) in Kampala, Uganda that took place from 9th to 11th April.

-Under the theme “Driving job creation and economic growth through sustainable, inclusive, science- and evidence-based solutions for the 2030 Agenda and Agenda 2063,” the forum featured high-level panel discussions and side events to assess progress and accelerate SDG and Agenda 2063 implementation across Africa.
+Under the theme “Driving job creation and economic growth through sustainable, inclusive, science- and evidence-based solutions for the 2030 Agenda and Agenda 2063,”

 Good Neighbors remains committed to integrating SDGs and Agenda 2063 into our projects.